 Tommy Odom is the manager and the supervising trial and appellate attorney for The Odom Firm.
-A 1983 graduate of UNC-Chapel Hill with a B.A. in political science, Tommy graduated from Wake Forest University Law School in 1987 and has been practicing ever since.
+A 1983 graduate of UNC-Chapel Hill with a B.A. in political science, Tommy graduated from Wake Forest University Law School in 1987.

-He represents people and businesses whose property has been taken, or had its value reduced, by government action.
-He regularly appears on behalf of clients in eminent domain and inverse condemnation cases in North Carolina's trial and appellate courts.
+Tommy considers it to be a privilege and an honor to represent people and businesses whose property has been taken, or had its value reduced, by government action.
+His representation is in both North Carolina's trial and appellate courts.

-Tommy also leads the firm's personal injury practice, advocating for the rights of people and their families in serious personal injury and wrongful death cases.
+Tommy also leads the firm's personal injury practice, advocating for the rights of people and their families who are injured by the wrongful conduct of others in serious personal injury and wrongful death cases.

-While not at work, Tommy enjoys spending time with his three children, Tripp, Annie and Max, his wonderful wife, Martha, and their dog, Yogi.
+While not working, Tommy enjoys spending time with his three children, Tripp, Annie and Max, his wife, Martha, and their dog, Yogi.
 He and his family are active members of Myers Park Baptist Church, where he serves as a deacon.

 2009-2018 Eminent Domain